How to Configure Cassandra for JanusGraph Storage

 def ingest_batch(self, vertices):

-# transaction-bound traversal source; mutations must run on it.
+# begin() spawns the transaction-bound source; mutations run on gtx.

 tx = self.g.tx()